logichub/brande-help-center/section-3-creating-content/choose-project-templates.md

 ---

-### Ask BRAND-E
+### Ask Brande.ai

 **When to use:** You don't know which template to use, or your content need doesn't fit any standard category.

 **What it generates:** A guided conversation where you describe your content goal.
-BRAND-E suggests which template to use or helps you define the project scope.
+Brande.ai suggests which template to use or helps you define the project scope.

 **Example:** "I need marketing collateral for a webinar—should I create a landing page, email invitation, or social campaign?"
-Ask BRAND-E to help you decide, then it guides you to the right template.
+Use Ask Brande.ai to help you decide, then it guides you to the right template.

 **Template key:** ask-brand-e